Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Discussion

 Modeling temporal evolution in high-dimensional spatio-temporal systems introduces additional challenges, as stable and physically consistent predictions require more than compact latent embeddings.
 A common approach is to use ML architectures in the latent space, such as recurrent-based or neural ODEs, which parameterize discrete and continuous dynamics, respectively.
-Although effective in capturing temporal dependencies, these approaches provide no guarantee of reflecting the underlying physics unless it is constrained~\cite {dashtbayaz2025physics}, and the discovered latent ROMs, formulated as a system of ODEs, describe temporal evolution but lack spatial interpretability.
+Although effective in capturing temporal dependencies, these approaches provide no guarantee of reflecting the underlying physics unless it is constrained~\cite {dashtbayaz2025physics}, and the discovered latent ROMs, formulated as a system of ODEs, describe temporal evolution but lack spatial visualization and explanation.
 To overcome these limitations, DIANO adopts a decoupled learning strategy, in which temporal evolution is modeled through the novel integration of differentiable PDE solvers directly within the latent space, ensuring that temporal evolution adheres to governing physical laws and introducing little to no additional trainable parameters by alleviating the need for auxiliary ML architectures.
-This coupling yields physics-aligned interpretable latent dynamics, the advantage absent in black-box latent ML models.
+This coupling yields the physics-constrained latent dynamics, the advantage absent in black-box latent ML models.
 Importantly, DIANO exploits the coarse-grid-like latent structure and supports the use of inexpensive lower-fidelity PDE solvers in the latent space, offering a flexible alternative to high-fidelity PDEs that represent the full physics.
-As presented in Fig.~\ref{fig:temp_march_cylinder}, the fidelity of the PDE model directly influences the physical relevance of the latent mapping (e.g., the accurate recovery of vortical structures), thus providing a principled trade-off between computational efficiency, solver fidelity, and reconstruction accuracy.
+As discussed in Sec .~\ref {sec3}, the fidelity of the embedded PDE model directly influences the physical relevance of the latent mapping, particularly in recovering coherent vortical structures.
+A latent PDE fidelity that closely approximates the underlying physics is therefore \textit{recommended}, as it promotes both an explainable latent representation and superior reconstruction accuracy, establishing a principled trade-off between solver fidelity and reconstruction accuracy.
+Moreover, the generalization capability of the DIANO framework is demonstrated across various Reynolds numbers through a novel input augmentation strategy that embeds parametric (Reynolds number) variability directly within the latent PDE solver, exhibiting robust long-term stability during autoregressive temporal rollout in both interpolation and moderate extrapolation regimes.